madisonbullard/mcp-servers/README.md

 - `@madisonbullard/mcp-server-tui`: A TUI for installing MCP servers for various clients (Claude Desktop, Cursor, Windsurf, etc.)
 - `@madisonbullard/shortcut-mcp-server`: An MCP server for Shortcut
 - `@madisonbullard/shortcut-api-client`: A client for the Shortcut API
+- `@madisonbullard/notion-mcp-server`: An MCP server for Notion
+- `@madisonbullard/notion-api-client`: A client for the Notion API
+- `@madisonbullard/coderabbit-mcp-server`: An MCP server for Coderabbit
+- `@madisonbullard/coderabbit-api-client`: A client for the Coderabbit API

 ## Development